repetny/dot-validators-alliance-ec202/src/pages/index.md

           Hey, I'm Luca Poggi from Italy.
 I spent and also I'm spending a lot of time in studying Polkadot/Kusama ecosystem and helping other people:
-          I'm admin of Polkadot Network Italia, Kusama Network Italia and almost all Parachains Italian groups on Telegram, author of Polkadot.Pro Nominator Staking Guide, developer of @KanariaEmoteSwapsBot Telegram bot (for swapping emotes between users on Kanaria Eggs) and
+          I'm admin of Polkadot Network Italia, Kusama Network Italia and almost all Parachains Italian groups on Telegram.
-          @ChainX_smartBot.
   - section_id: call-to-action
     type: section_cta
     title: Join our community!